 Making Natural Vegetable Dyes

 If you’ve moved away from commercial dyes for your textile or even food projects, then you may already be familiar with the natural dye making process.
-However, if you’re new to the idea of making, for example, vegetable dyes, you’ll want to gather a few basic materials.
+However, if you’re new to the idea of making vegetable dyes, you’ll want to gather a few basic materials.

 Here are some tools to consider: